Evidence Level

 1

-Oral Collagen for Skin Anti-Aging — Systematic Review and Meta-Analysis
+Oral Collagen for Skin Anti-Aging — Evidence Review and Evidence Synthesis

-Systematic review and meta-analysis of 26 RCTs involving 1,721 patients (mostly women aged 20-70) examining oral collagen supplementation effects on skin hydration, elasticity, and wrinkles. (de Miranda et al. 2021 / 2023 — multiple updates)
+Evidence review and pooled analysis of 26 clinical trials involving 1,721 patients (mostly women aged 20-70) examining oral collagen supplementation effects on skin hydration, elasticity, and wrinkles. (de / 2023 — multiple updates)

 Oral hydrolyzed collagen significantly improved skin hydration, elasticity, and reduced wrinkles vs placebo.
 Effect sizes small-to-moderate; emerge after 8-12 weeks of consistent supplementation.
 Note: most trials industry-funded; effect sizes may be inflated.
 Different collagen sources (bovine, marine, porcine) and forms (hydrolysate vs specific bioactive peptides) show similar overall effects.